SystemsCyber/UTHP/Yocto/README.md

             ---/<recipe-name>.bb
 ```

+You can refer to the [meta-skeleton](~/poky/meta-sekelton) layer for examples of how to create recipes.
 This example shows how to add a recipe for the can-utils package.

+#### 3.4.1 This example shows how to add a recipe for the can-utils package:
+> If you are following our build and have already copied the meta-custom layer to the build directory, you can [skip](#82-adding-a-custom-user) this section.

 ```bash
 mkdir -p meta-custom/recipes-support/can-utils